Love and Loathing at the DNC

 I think the interview was important and we spent some time talking about where Vice President Kamala Harris might go with Israel — Palestine, and where a Trump administration has gone and likely will also go (beyond current rhetoric).
 See Zunes’ article on this for The Progressive.
 Most third party & independent candidates are not on the ballot in all 50 states & honestly, have no path to victory.

-The deadline to qualify has passed in many states and RFK Jr. has been using a fake address along with GOP minions & money to get his petitions in.
+The deadline to qualify has passed in many states and RFK Jr. has been using a fake address along with GOP minions & money to get his petitions in, with many fake signatures.
 So I’m just saying (again): Reality & stuff.

-In the meantime, the two “Sad Francisco: JD Vance & the Tech Bros of SF” shows are VERY important, pretty shocking and essential as a precautionary tale re: what is happening in San Francisco and possibly Blue cities across the nation.
+In the meantime, the two “Sad Francisco: JD Vance & the Tech Bros of SF” shows are VERY important, pretty shocking and essential as a precautionary tale re: what is happening in San Francisco and possibly “Blue” cities across the nation.
+(Here’s the post-convention article I wrote about all this.)

-Those two shows are now up at our show pages and at Podcast Land (search “Moment of Truth with Ami Chen Mills” … & you have to add my name or you’ll get the show FEATURING Vance and not covering Vance.
+Those two shows are now up at our show pages and at Podcast Land (search “Moment of Truth with Ami Chen Mills” at your favorite sites … & you have to add my name or you’ll get the show FEATURING Vance and not covering Vance.
 Not kidding. 😬)

 Tuesday evening, Aug.
 20. Arrived at O’Hare at 7pm.
 Got into town at about 8:30 pm.
 This thing was still raging.